tencent cloud

 for ($i = 0; $i < 5; $i++) {

-// RD_KAFKA_PARTITION_UA: allow Kafka to choose any partition
+// RD_KAFKA_PARTITION_UA allows Kafka to choose the partition freely.

 $topic->produce(RD_KAFKA_PARTITION_UA, 0, "Message $i");